Carcinus maenas: Native and introduced range

 In Australia, C. maenas was first reported "in the late 1800s" in Port Phillip Bay, Victoria, although the species was probably introduced as early as the 1850s.
-It has since spread along the south-eastern and south-western seaboards, reaching New South Wales in 1971, South Australia in 1976 and Tasmania in 1993.
+It has since spread along the southeastern and southwestern seaboards, reaching New South Wales in 1971, South Australia in 1976 and Tasmania in 1993.
 One specimen was found in Western Australia in 1965, but no further discoveries have been reported in the area since.

-C. maenas first reached South Africa in 1983, in the Table Docks area near Cape Town.
+Carcinus maenas first reached South Africa in 1983, in the Table Docks area near Cape Town.
 Since then, it has spread at least as far as Saldanha Bay in the north and Camps Bay in the south, over 100 km apart.

 Appearances of C. maenas have been recorded in Brazil, Panama, Hawaii, Madagascar, the Red Sea, Pakistan, Sri Lanka, and Myanmar; however, these have not resulted in invasions, but remain isolated findings.
-Japan has been invaded by a related crab, either C. aestuarii or a hybrid of C. aestuarii and C. maenas.
+Japan has been invaded by a related crab, either Carcinus aestuarii or a hybrid of C. aestuarii and C. maenas.